Maleyka-gh/DB_Regio_EDA/README.md

 Average delay minutes: The average delay minutes are also lowest on Sundays and highest on Thursdays.
 This indicates that delays are more likely to occur on weekdays, possibly due to higher train use.

 Comparison between train journeys and delays: The trends for train journeys and minutes of delay are similar, with both lower at weekends and higher on weekdays.
-This indicates a positive correlation between the number of train journeys and the number of delay minutes, i.e., more train journeys could lead to more delays.

-Comparison between train journeys and delays: The trends for train journeys and minutes of delay are similar, with both lower at weekends and higher on weekdays.